-Plants need nitrogen to grow healthy and strong.
-Organic fertilizers contain nitrogen, but you can also buy bags of slow-release nitrogen fertilizers, as well as Urea nitrogen fertilizer.
+Nitrogen is an essential nutrient for your plants to grow healthy and strong.
+While most organic fertilizers contain nitrogen, you can also purchase bags of slow-release nitrogen fertilizers and urea nitrogen fertilizer.

 Plants need a lot of phosphorous throughout their lifecycle, and plants deficient in phosphorous have stunted growth.
 Work a phosphate fertilizer into your soil before planting.
 Seabird guano is a good, natural phosphate fertilizer.